Tskit for phylogenetics#

 ts = tsconvert.from_newick("(A:6,((B:1,C:1):2,(D:2,E:2):1):3);", span=1000)

 As the name suggests, a tree sequence can also store and analyse a sequence of trees along a genome (i.e. a “phylogenetic network”).
 This is necessary to account for recombination between lineages, and may be important even when looking at species-level phylogenies due to the effects of hybridization and incomplete lineage sorting.
-An overview, and links to further details are given at the end of this page.
+An overview and links to further details are given at the end of this page.

 Hints for phylogeneticists#

-Unlike other phylogenetic libraries, tskit is designed to efficiently store not just single trees, but sequences of correlated trees along a genome.
+Unlike other phylogenetic libraries, tskit is designed to efficiently store not just single trees, but also sequences of correlated trees along a genome.
 This means that the library has some features not found in more standard phylogenetic libraries.
 Here we focus on the Python API, introducing seven tskit concepts that may be useful to those with a background in phylogenetics (each is linked to a separate section below):

 1. An evolutionary tree is always contained within a “tree sequence”.
 See Trees are always part of a tree sequence